Key Takeaways

 return vpa

-Then go deeper, add unicode cleanup for regional scripts, typo detection, and fuzzy matching.
+Then go deeper.
+Add unicode cleanup for regional scripts, typo detection, and fuzzy matching.
 Distinguish UPI Lite versus regular UPI, mandates versus one time payments, and whether the payment is collect or push.

-Feed parsed VPAs into customer matching, exact match is auto accept, normalised match is good enough for most cases, fuzzy match is flagged for review.
-Expect edge cases, corporate QRs with random VPAs, shared family VPAs, and customers who use many VPAs across apps.
+Expect edge cases: corporate QRs with random VPAs, shared family VPAs, and customers who use many VPAs across apps.

 Always store both raw and cleaned VPA and name fields, plus the confidence score.